 As part of Holymead Primary School's care and welfare of its pupils, we will teach pupils about Relationships and Sex Education (RSE).
-Sex is a reality in children's lives and schools share responsibility with parents/carers and the community to educate pupils about relationships, risks and consequences and to encourage them to make healthy, informed choices by increasing knowledge, challenging attitudes and identifying misconceptions.
+Schools share this responsibility with parents/carers and the community to educate pupils about relationships, risks and consequences and to encourage them to make healthy, informed choices by increasing knowledge, challenging attitudes and identifying misconceptions.